pliniker/mo-gc/doc/Project-RFC.md

 One solution is to use Thread Local Storage so that each thread will be able to access its own buffer at any time.
-The overhead of looking up the TLS pointer is a couple of extra instructions in a release build to check that the data has been initialized:
+The overhead of looking up the TLS pointer is a couple of extra instructions in a release build to check that the buffer data has been initialized:

     cmpq $1, %fs:offset
     je .label